-1. Immunizations: The most commonly requested are MMR, HepB and TB tests
+- Immunizations and medical tests: The most commonly requested are MMR and HepB vaccines and TB tests.

-2. Background checks: This includes drug screens, criminal background checks and the sexual offender registry
+- Background checks: This includes drug screens, criminal background checks, and sexual offender registry checks.

-4. Education and training: This includes product competency, HIPAA policies, code of conduct/ethics, OSHA/bloodborne pathogens
+- Education and training: This includes product competency, HIPAA policies, code of conduct/ethics, OSHA/bloodborne pathogens.

 Outsource Your Risk Management to BCS

-Contact BCS today to schedule a demo, find out which services are right for you, and get started constructing you customizable risk management plan.
+Contact BCS today to schedule a demo, find out which services are right for you, and get started constructing your customizable risk management plan.